Teen

 One can shout "Hey!" loud and brief on the first 4 swivelling backwards steps.
 The shouts are syncopated to the music as they are on the swivels not the steps (i.e. bar 2, counts 1&, 2&, 3& and 4&).

-3-5 The drops on counts 3 & 5 were called 'plies' which sounds gentler but they looked similar.
+The drops on counts 3 & 5 he called 'plies', the ballet terminology, which sounded gentler but they looked the usual tough styled ones.

 When he was asked as to where the shouts should be, he replied that there should not be shouts, syncopated or otherwise, but one should learn the words of the song and sing them properly!